AndreLouisCaron/a-tale-of-event-loops/README.rst

-**However**, before we get into the more complicated timers & I/O... remember earlier when I mentionned that the example was deliberately incomplete?
+**However**, before we get into the more complicated timers & I/O... remember earlier when I mentioned that the example was deliberately incomplete?
 We know how to spawn new child tasks, but we don't yet know how to wait for them to complete.
 This a good opportunity to see how we extend the vocabulary of event loop "requests" sent by our awaitable objects.